luigifreda/plvs/new_features.md

 You can find further details and videos on this [page](https://www.luigifreda.com/research/plvs-an-open-source-rgb-d-and-stereo-slam-for-volumetric-reconstruction-and-3d-incremental-segmentation/) and in the following **document**:
 **[PLVS: A SLAM System with Points, Lines, Volumetric Mapping, and 3D Incremental Segmentation](https://arxiv.org/pdf/2309.10896.pdf)**
 *Luigi Freda*

+## Limitations

+At present time, we have the following limitations on some specific sensor configurations.

+**Monocular sensors**
+- Lines and volumetric reconstruction are not supported with monocular sensors.

+**Stereo sensors**
+- Lines and volumetric reconstruction are only supported with rectified stereo pairs.

+**Incremental segmentation**
+- Incremental segmentation is only supported with RGBD sensors and octree-based dense map (`PointCloudMapping.type: "octree_point"`).